 time priority Management frame: A Management frame that is transmitted outside of the normal MAC queueing process.
 See 10.2.3.1 (General).

-traffic indication map (TIM) broadcast: A service that enables a non–access point (non-AP) station (STA) to request periodic transmission of a TIM frame by the AP.
+traffic indication map (TIM) broadcast: [TIM broadcast] A service that enables a non–access point (non-AP) station (STA) to request periodic transmission of a TIM frame by the AP.
 TIM frames have shorter duration than Beacon frames and can be transmitted at a higher physical layer (PHY) rate, which allows the STA to save additional power while periodically checking for buffered traffic in standby mode, relative to the power consumed if the station (STA) were to periodically wake up to receive a Beacon frame.

-traffic stream identifier (TSID): Any of the identifiers usable by higher layer entities to distinguish medium access control (MAC) service data units (MSDUs) to MAC entities for parameterized quality of service (QoS) [i.e., the traffic stream (TS) with a particular traffic specification (TSPEC)] within the MAC data service.
+traffic stream identifier: [TSID] Any of the identifiers usable by higher layer entities to distinguish medium access control (MAC) service data units (MSDUs) to MAC entities for parameterized quality of service (QoS) [i.e., the traffic stream (TS) with a particular traffic specification (TSPEC)] within the MAC data service.
 The TSID is assigned to an MSDU in the layers above the MAC.

-transition security network (TSN): A security network that allows the creation of pre-robust security network associations (pre-RSNAs) as well as RSNAs.
+transition security network: [TSN] A security network that allows the creation of pre-robust security network associations (pre-RSNAs) as well as RSNAs.
 A TSN is identified by the indication in the robust security network element (RSNE) of Beacon frames that the group cipher suite in use is wired equivalent privacy (WEP).

-transmission opportunity (TXOP) holder: A quality-of-service (QoS) station (STA) that has either been granted a TXOP by the hybrid coordinator (HC) or successfully contended for a TXOP.
+transmission opportunity (TXOP) holder: [TXOP holder] A quality-of-service (QoS) station (STA) that has either been granted a TXOP by the hybrid coordinator (HC) or successfully contended for a TXOP.

-transmission opportunity (TXOP) responder: A station (STA) that transmits a frame in response to a frame received from a TXOP holder during a frame exchange sequence, but that does not acquire a TXOP in the process.
+transmission opportunity (TXOP) responder: [TXOP responder] A station (STA) that transmits a frame in response to a frame received from a TXOP holder during a frame exchange sequence, but that does not acquire a TXOP in the process.

 transmit power: The effective isotropic radiated power (EIRP) when referring to the operation of an orthogonal frequency division multiplexing (OFDM) physical layer (PHY) in a country where so regulated.

-transmit sector sweep (TXSS): Transmission of multiple sector sweep (SSW) or directional multi-gigabit (DMG) Beacon frames via different sectors, in which a sweep is performed between consecutive transmissions.
+transmit sector sweep: [TXSS] Transmission of multiple sector sweep (SSW) or directional multi-gigabit (DMG) Beacon frames via different sectors, in which a sweep is performed between consecutive transmissions.

-transmit sector sweep (TXSS) contention based access period (CBAP): A CBAP that is available to all stations (STAs) in an extended centralized personal basic service set (PBSS) control point (PCP) or access point (AP) cluster outside which TXSSs in the data transfer interval (DTI) can be prohibited.
+transmit sector sweep (TXSS) contention based access period (CBAP): [TXSS CBAP] A CBAP that is available to all stations (STAs) in an extended centralized personal basic service set (PBSS) control point (PCP) or access point (AP) cluster outside which TXSSs in the data transfer interval (DTI) can be prohibited.

-transmitted basic service set identifier (BSSID): The BSSID included in the medium access control (MAC) header Address 2 field of a Beacon frame when the multiple BSSID capability is supported.
+transmitted basic service set identifier (BSSID): [transmitted BSSID] The BSSID included in the medium access control (MAC) header Address 2 field of a Beacon frame when the multiple BSSID capability is supported.

-transmitter identifier (ID): An identifier that identifies a wake-up radio (WUR) access point (AP) and used in broadcast WUR frames that are addressed to all WUR non-AP stations (STAs) associated with the WUR AP when multiple BSSID operation is not supported or that are addressed to all WUR non-AP STAs associated with the transmitted basic service set identifier (BSSID) of a multiple BSSID set when multiple BSSID operation is supported or that are addressed to all WUR non-AP STAs that intend to discover or synchronize with the WUR AP.
+transmitter identifier (ID): [transmitter ID] An identifier that identifies a wake-up radio (WUR) access point (AP) and used in broadcast WUR frames that are addressed to all WUR non-AP stations (STAs) associated with the WUR AP when multiple BSSID operation is not supported or that are addressed to all WUR non-AP STAs associated with the transmitted basic service set identifier (BSSID) of a multiple BSSID set when multiple BSSID operation is supported or that are addressed to all WUR non-AP STAs that intend to discover or synchronize with the WUR AP.

 trigger frame: A frame type or a frame transmission intended to solicit the peer entity into a responding action.

-triggered uplink access (TUA): A mechanism by which one or more non–access point (non-AP) stations (STAs) simultaneously participate in an uplink (UL) transmission to an access point (AP) using resource units (RUs) allocated in the preceding Trigger frame.
+triggered uplink access: [TUA] A mechanism by which one or more non–access point (non-AP) stations (STAs) simultaneously participate in an uplink (UL) transmission to an access point (AP) using resource units (RUs) allocated in the preceding Trigger frame.